-The worker must be advised in writing at least 10 working days before the appointment.
+The worker must be advised in writing at least 10 working days before the examination takes place.
+Additional notice should be considered for rural/regional workers.

 If a shorter time is required because of exceptional and unavoidable circumstances (for example a need to consider an urgent request for treatment), the reduced timeframe must be agreed to by all parties.